Skip to content

 3. The mood you want to create

-Start with a base color, then add accent colors.
+Start with a base color.
+Then add accent colors.
 Use the 60-30-10 rule as a guide.
-60% should be your dominant color, 30% your secondary color, and 10% your accent color.
+60% should be your main color.
+30% your secondary color.
+And 10% your accent color.

 Don't forget about neutrals.
 They can balance bold colors and create a cohesive look.
 White, beige, and gray are versatile options.
 They can make a space feel larger and brighter.

-Test paint samples on your walls before committing.
-Colors can look different depending on lighting and time of day.
-Also, consider the flow between rooms.
-While each room can have its own personality, there should be a sense of harmony throughout your home.
+Test paint samples on your walls before deciding.
+Colors can look different based on lighting and time of day.
+Also, think about the flow between rooms.
+Each room can have its own style.
+But there should be harmony throughout your home.

 Case Studies: Successful Colorful Painting Schemes